 - stay in the situation and allow him or her to keep exploiting us

-- stay in a perpetual state of anxiety and fight-or-flight awareness, as the abuse continues and new facts arise that we have to keep resolving, which causes our psychological and sometimes physical health to decline
+- stay in a perpetual state of anxiety and fight-or-flight awareness and our physical and mental health may decline

 - even after the relationship ends, we can continue to struggle with cognitive dissonance– understanding the abuse, our role (or lack thereof), who the narcissist was and what happened